oddstream/gosol/README.md

 ## Other features

 * Unlimited undo, without penalty.
-Also, you can restart a deal without penalty.
+Also, you can restart a deal without penalty
 * Bookmarking positions (really good for games like Freecell or Simple Simon)
 * Scalable or fixed-size cards
 * Statistics (including percent complete and streaks - streaks are great)